NRE vs NRO Taxation: NRI Tax Exemptions, TDS Rates, and DTAA

 • Overseas account.

-• For both of such transfers, you need to comply with form 15CA and 15CB requirements.
+• For both of such transfers, you need to comply with form 145 requirements (15CA and 15CB as per the Income Tax Act, 1961).

-• However, when you transfer funds from NRO to NRE or overseas accounts, banks require Form 15CA and 15CB as a healthy practice.
+• Though the act and the relevant rules do not mandate the above compliances for transfers from NRO to NRE or overseas account, banks require Form 145 as a healthy practice.

-• It is recommended to contact your bank to know about Form 15CA and CB requirements for funds transfer from your NRO account.
+• It is recommended to contact your bank to know about Form 145 requirements for funds transfer from your NRO account.

 TDS Requirements

-• Outward remittance from an NRO account attracts TDS requirements under section 195, other provisions of the act.
+• Outward remittance from an NRO account attracts TDS requirements.

 • However, for self transfers, TDS deductions are not required.
 Therefore, funds transfer from your NRO account to your NRE or external bank accounts do not attract TDS requirements.

-• For NRO interest income attracts TDS implications as it is taxable, under section 195 of the act.
+• For NRO interest income attracts TDS implications as it is taxable.

 How to reduce NRO Tax: The DTAA Advantage